byte0siren/Foundry-Stable-Coin-DeFi/README.md

 ## Foundry

-**Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**
+**Foundry is a blazing fast, portable and modular toolkit for Ethereum application development.**

 Foundry consists of: